Peter Cawthorn: Tennis career

-Peter was born in Melbourne, Australia in 1931.
+Cawthorn was born in Melbourne, Australia in 1931.
 In the 1940s he was educated at Box Hill High School, where he became captain of the football, tennis and swimming teams.

-Cawthorn played his first senior tournament in 1949 at the New South Wales Hard Court Championships where he reached the quarter finals.
+He played his first senior tournament in 1949 at the New South Wales Hard Court Championships where he reached the quarter finals.
 He then competed in Australian state and national tournaments over the next two years.
 In 1950 he played at the Australian Championships where he lost in the second round to George Worthington.
 In 1951 he left Australia to play on the international ILTF Circuit After he arrived in England he played at the South Shore Open in Blackpool where he won the title against Pakistan's Adel Ismail.
 Cawthorn mainly played at leading regional tournaments in England throughout 1951.

 That year he won the singles titles at the Welsh Championships, Sutton Coldfield Hard Courts Championship, Ulster Grass Court Championships, Bedford Open, Cumberland Hard Court Championships and the Moseley Championship.
 In July 1951 he took part in the Wimbledon Championships, but lost in the second round to French player Paul Rémy.

 In 1952 Cawthorn won eight titles including the Cinque Ports Championships, Cumberland Hard Court Championships, Sutton Coldfield Hard Courts, East Gloucestershire Championships, Havant Open, Worthing Hard Courts, Hull Open and Worthing Open.
 He also competed at 1952 Wimbledon Championships, where he was in the top half of the draw, but lost in the first round to the American player Harry Likas.
 Additionally he was also losing finalist at the Cumberland Hard Court Championships and Pakistan International Championships in 1951, and the West Sussex Championships in 1952.